carpentries-incubator/workflows-nextflow/_episodes/06-configuration.md

 > ## Process selectors
-> Create a Nextflow config file specifying different cpus and memory resources for
+> Create a Nextflow config file specifying different `cpus` and `memory` resources for
-> the two process foo (cpus 1 and memory 2.GB) and bar (cpus2 and memory 1.GB) in the Nextflow script below.
+> the two process foo (cpus 1 and memory 2.GB) and bar (cpus2 and memory 1.GB) for the Nextflow script below.
 > ~~~
 > process foo {
 >